-Becoming an independent contractor may sound great, but perhaps you don’t feel ready just quite yet.
+Is going independent and starting your own business a dream of yours?
+While becoming an independent contractor may sound great, you might not feel 100% ready just quite yet.
 Being confident in your decision is important, and luckily there’s a lot you can do to prepare for self-employment so you feel completely informed in your choice.

 Building a strong networking base, preparing financially, and establishing the unique services you bring to the table will help ensure you begin your independent career ahead of the game.
 Follow these five steps to set yourself up for success.

-1. Determine that Consulting is Right for You
+1. Confirm that Self-Employment is Right for You

 Self-employment offers many perks including the ability to be your own boss, control your own schedule, and do what you love.
 However, successfully managing your own business venture does require dedication, passion, and hard work.
 Make sure that independent consulting is the right path for you before deciding how to proceed and prepare.